phillipadsmith/2014.phillipadsmith.com/_posts/2018-08-09-judgement-day-for-journalism-will-digital-news-startups-be-ready-to-face-the-challenge.md

 Arguably, Vice Media is a similar story, having started its shift away from a print magazine into digital around 2006.
 Coming from Montreal, Canada, and covering music and drugs, Vice is a great example of the unexpected places where innovation can come from.

-However, as mentioned at beginning of the announcement for the [Journalism Entrepreneurship Boot Camp](https://medium.com/@phillipadsmith/announcing-a-new-journalism-entrepreneurship-bootcamp-lets-reboot-the-media-together-3281a1863451), the aspiring entrepreneurs I meet are hungry for examples to model themselves after, *but they need examples that are right-sized for what they are hoping to do, and at a similar stage of growth*.* *Examples like Vice, Vox, and BuzzFeed have outgrown their startup roots and prove to be unhelpful examples for most people starting a news business today.
+However, as mentioned at beginning of the announcement for the [Journalism Entrepreneurship Boot Camp](https://medium.com/@phillipadsmith/announcing-a-new-journalism-entrepreneurship-bootcamp-lets-reboot-the-media-together-3281a1863451), the aspiring entrepreneurs I meet are hungry for examples to model themselves after, *but they need examples that are right-sized for what they are hoping to do, and at a similar stage of growth*.\*<br />

+(\*Examples like Vice, Vox, and BuzzFeed have outgrown their startup roots and prove to be unhelpful examples for most people starting a news business today.)

 Thankfully, there are more examples of what's working today at a slightly smaller or younger scale.
 And, to answer Charlie’s question, there are also many examples outside of the names that are regularly covered in the industry press, like [De Correspondent](https://decorrespondent.nl/) in Holland.